R-16Bob/R-16Bob/README.md

-- 👋 Hi, I’m @R-16Bob
+- 👋 Hi, I’m @R-16Bob, a graduate student majoring in artificial intelligence.
-- 👀 我的微信公众号是“成前的庭院”
+- 👀 I am currently looking for a job.
-- 🌱 我目前在大学进行人工智能的研究
+- 🌱 I am studying the application development of AI LLMs.

 <!--
 - 💞️ I’m looking to collaborate on ...